timojw/Portfolio-S3/Learning Outcomes/README.md

 ### Docker

 In simple terms, Docker is a software platform that simplifies the process of building, running, managing and distributing applications.
-It does this by virtualizing the operating system of the computer on which it is installed and running.
+It does this by visualizing the operating system of the computer on which it is installed and running.
 It allows us to use containers of the application that can run everywhere.
-I use docker because I want to automatically build and deploy my application once I push to the main branch on github.
+I use docker because I want to automatically build and deploy my application once I push to the main branch on GitHub.

 Below you can see the containers I'm using.
 There is one for the API, Database and Front-End.
 They all run on the same docker.
 I also added a container for watchtower, which will check for updates every 10 minutes and restart the docker containers when changes are found.